Isabel Crook: Later life, revolution and career

 After graduating, Brown returned to China and set out for western Sichuan with a Chinese colleague to study the Yi people (known then as Lolos) who followed a shamanic religion and lived in a caste-based society heavily reliant on slavery.
 The next year, the Chinese National Christian Council hired Brown to survey impoverished rural families in a village outside of Chongqing, which later became the basis for her publication Prosperity's Predicament.

-In the early 1940s, Isabel met David Crook, a British Stalinist who had spied for the NKVD in both Spain and Shanghai, and married him in 1942.
+In the early 1940s, Brown met David Crook, a British communist who had spied for the NKVD in both Spain and Shanghai, and married him in 1942.
 In 1947, they went to Ten Mile Inn, Shidong Township, Hebei Province, to observe and study the Chinese Land Reform.
 Six months later, they accepted an invitation from CPC leaders to teach at a new foreign affairs school, the forerunner of today's Beijing Foreign Studies University (BFSU).

 As a teacher at BFSU, Crook laid the foundation for foreign language education in China.
 During the Cultural Revolution, David was imprisoned from 1967 to 1973 in Qincheng prison, while she was confined to the BFSU campus.
 Isabel said she understood and forgave her captors.

 Crook retired from teaching in 1981 and resumed her research studies as an anthropologist.
 Her study of the village in Sichuan, which she, Xiji Yu and others had begun in the 1940s, was continued in the 90s and then eventually published as Prosperity's Predicament: Identity, Reform, and Resistance in Rural Wartime China in 2013.

 In June 2019, she became an honorary citizen of Bishan District, Chongqing.

 The Crooks had three sons.
 She died in Beijing on 20 August 2023, at age 107.